offsky/complications_moon/readme.txt

  OR

- 2. Decompress the zip file and using an FTP program to copy the contents to the /plugins/ folder of your Wordpress installation.
+ 2. Decompress the zip file and using an FTP program to copy the contents to the /plugins/ folder of your WordPress installation.

- 3. Go to the Plugins page of your Wordpress admin console and activate the plugin.
+ 3. Go to the Plugins page of your WordPress admin console and activate the plugin.

 == Frequently Asked Questions ==

 = How to add via a widget =

-1. In your Wordpress admin console go to **Appearance > Widgets**.
+1. In your WordPress admin console go to **Appearance > Widgets**.
 2. Click the + button and then click "The Moon" to add it to your sidebar or other widget section.
 3. Click "Update" to save the changes.
 4. You can click on "The Moon" widget to show a customization form.
 The available options are: